I talked about my bands support activity on Newcomer Szene.de

 However, I’m just a pure metal lover, so I work only for my favorite bands for showing my respect and gratitude for their amazing music.
 That’s the most important point for me.
 I’m a free metal supporter with full of pure passion for metal, so I’ve been trying to stay away from any music business.
 Don’t give a damn of money-money-money exploiters.
 I would love to raise a flag and shout out “ANTI INDUSTRY”.
 The metal scene could be more ebullient if pure metal fans buy music, merches and concert tickets from its favorite bands.
 You can’t save the whole world but probably you can save the metal scene.

 Newcomer Szene: What excites you most of the German scene?

 At least, everybody knows that Germany has the biggest metal scene in the world, right?
 Even it’s impossible to name all of my favorite metal bands from Germany, haha.
 In my opinion, metal scene in the huge metal country is unbreakable, never be swept up in the currents of the day.
 Actually, I always love extreme metal bands which are highly principled like Heaven Shall Burn.
 They are my most favorite band in the world.
 I think many metal bands in Germany have strong beliefs and stick by them.
 Respect!

-In addition, some typical German metal like Helloween, Freedom Call, Blind Guardian, Accept, etc… built me up in my early time as metalhead.
-Anyway, most of my favorite bands in Germany nowadays are from the underground. “hungry spirits” and “aggression” are the key words.
+In addition, some typical German metal like Helloween, Freedom Call, Blind Guardian, Accept, etc… built me up in my early era as metalhead.
+Anyway, most of my favorite bands in Germany nowadays are from the underground. “hungry spirits” and “aggression” are the keywords.

 Newcomer Szene: Do you have personal contact with bands?